computationalmodelling/virtualmicromagnetics/docs/developer-notes.rst

 In :ref:`dev-build-process`, we introduce roles.
 Roles can add new software to a :term:`virtual environment`.
-By way of example, we can create a role to install emacs (https://www.gnu.org/software/emacs/) from the Ubuntu software repository.
+By way of example, we can create a role to install Emacs (https://www.gnu.org/software/emacs/) from the Ubuntu software repository.
 We firstly create a directory structure::

   # Create a role for Emacs.